LucasDelfino92/morrowindsharp/readme.md

 **Morrowind Sharp** is a modular modlist for **The Elder Scrolls III: Morrowind**.
 It addresses a number of significant issues with the game:

-- Bugs and stability: includes all major bug fixes released for the game so far, with an emphasis on squashing the most noticeable bugs.
+- Bugs and stability: includes all major bug fixes released for the game so far.
 - User interface: improved functionality and expanded hotkeys.
 - Visuals: vanilla-friendly high resolution upscaled textures, basic texture and mesh improvements, more immersive lighting.
-- Gameplay: basic quality of life improvements, leaving the core experience intact.
-My opinion is that Morrowind is not to be enjoyed because of its gameplay, so the best thing we can do is to accept it for what it is.
+- Gameplay: basic quality of life improvements, new mechanics, and optional lightweight and ultra-compatible balance tweaks.
 - DLCs: reworked implementation, expansions delayed and rebalanced.

 Because this modlist is offered "as is" and to be considered complete, I won't be answering compatibility questions.
 Instructions on the installation and use of [**TES3View**](appendix.md#checking-for-conflicts) are provided.
 Use that tool to detect and solve conflicts.